cliff-ah-leong/proworkflow-test/ReadMe.md

    > ---
-   > ## "DEVTESTjonathan" is referred as 'accountpath'
+   > ## "DEVTESTjonathan" is referred as your 'workspace'
    > ---

-1)	Familiarize yourself with how to track time within the current tool.
+- Familiarize yourself with how to track time within the current tool.
-1)	Reach out to our support team via live chat or support@proworkflow.com
+- Reach out to our support team via live chat or support@proworkflow.com
-1) Explain you are completing the development test and ask them to provide the API Key of the trial you have just created.
+- Explain you are completing the development test and ask them to provide the API Key of the trial you have just created.

 ### GraphQL Endpoint
-The public graphql endpoint is https://graph.proworkflow.com/[accountpath]
+The public graphql endpoint is https://graph.proworkflow.com/[workspace]

 -	Add the header below to authenticate
 ```
 { "Authorization":"YOUR-API-KEY"}
 ```
--	You can explore or write test queries at https://graph.proworkflow.com/[accountpath]/explorer/
+-	You can explore or write test queries at https://graph.proworkflow.com/[workspace]/explorer/
 -	add the Authorization in the HTTP Headers section (bottom left) of the explorer Graphql tool
 - you can run queries from queries.gql in this 'explorer' to view the results, or write your own
 - the query below will return all active tasks (no filtering)